2 Bar Reversal Price Action Trading Guide

 2 Bar Reversals can be found in all markets and all time frames.
 This does not make all 2 Bar Reversals tradeable however.
 Not all 2 Bar reversals are created equal.

-The very best 2 Bar Reversals can be found when a strong trend is in play and a pullback occurs to a logical pullback area.
+The very best 2 Bar Reversals can be found when a strong trend is in play and a pullback occurs to a logical value area.
 An example of this can be found below:

 Because 2 Bar Reversals are reversals signals it is critical traders look for them at swing points.
 When looking to trade short traders must look to trade from swing highs and when looking to go long they must look from swing lows.
 Failure to follow this rule and to trade 2 Bar Reversals as continuations signals would be a risky move.